NearNodeFlash/NearNodeFlash.github.io/docs/guides/directive-breakdown/readme.md

     key: lustre-mgt
 ```

-* `count` this field specified the number of allocations to make when `status.storage.allocationSets.allocationStrategy` is `AllocateAcrossServers`
+* `count` this field specifies the number of allocations to make when `status.storage.allocationSets.allocationStrategy` is `AllocateAcrossServers`
 ```yaml
 constraints:
   count: 5